bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 WWW-Authenticate: Bearer
 ```

-As expected, the service return now a 401 Unauthorized.
+As expected, the service return now a `401 Unauthorized`.

-Let's call the endpoint with a valid bearer token grabbed from the Cognito token endpoint
+Let's call the endpoint with a valid bearer token returned from the Cognito token endpoint

 ```bash
  curl -X 'GET' 'https://localhost:7062/weatherforecast' -i -H 'Authorization: Bearer <your-access-token>'